Is It Better to Repair or Replace a Computer?

 Important factors include:

-In many cases, we can also clone drives from the old machine to a new one, preserving programs, settings, and data.
-However, this process still has associated costs and considerations.
+In many cases we can also clone drives from the old machine to a new one, preserving programs, settings, and data.
+However this process still has costs and considerations, which are passed on to the customer.

-Ultimately, every decision comes down to value for the customer, not just technical feasibility.
+Ultimately every decision comes down to the value to the customer, not just technical feasibility, or what is best of our business.

 The Biggest Advantage of Repair: Value Over Time

-There is also a significant environmental benefit.
-Extending the life of existing computers reduces electronic waste and lowers the demand for new manufacturing.
+There are also a significant environmental benefits.
+Extending the life of a computer reduces electronic waste and lowers the demand for new manufacturing.

 Final Thoughts

-In most cases, the decision between repairing and replacing a computer should not be automatic.
-Many systems that appear to be "finished" are actually fully recoverable or upgradeable at a fraction of the cost of replacement.
+In most cases, the decision to repair or replace should not be automatic.
+Some systems that appear to be "finished" may actually be fully recoverable, or upgradeable, at a fraction of the cost of replacement.

-With over 15 years of repair experience, we have found that repair is often the best first option.
-Replacement should be considered only when repair no longer offers meaningful value or long-term reliability.
+In our experience we have found that repair is often the better option.
+Replacement being considered when repair no longer offers meaningful value or long-term reliability.

-Every situation is different, but informed decisions almost always lead to better outcomes for both performance and cost.
+Every situation is different, but informed decisions almost always lead to better outcomes.